-Currently in the United States, approximately one in five adults goes through a mental illness at some point in their lives.
-It’s also estimated that 10 million adults currently live with a serious mental illness.
-Those numbers are remarkable.
-However, despite how common it is, many people don’t get the treatment they need.
+Approximately one in five adults in the United States experiences a mental illness at some point.
+Estimates are that 10 million adults live with a serious mental illness.
+Those are pretty remarkable numbers, but even more remarkable is how many people aren’t getting the treatment they need.

-If you need to talk to someone confidentially about mental health or substance abuse issues, you can call 1-800-662-HELP (4357).
-The SAMHSA line is free.
+If you need to talk to someone confidentially about mental health or substance abuse issues, call SAMHSA at 1-800-662-HELP (4357).

 Fighting Mental Health Stigma

 - Talk openly about mental health.
-This includes talking with your friends and family, and sharing your personal experiences on social media.
+Talk with your friends and family and share your personal experiences on social media.

 - Show compassion for those with mental illness.
-One respondent is quoted as saying, “I offer free hugs to people living outdoors, and sit right there and talk with them about their lives.
-I do this in public, and model compassion for others.
-Since so many of our homeless population are also struggling with mental illness, the simple act of showing affection can make their day but also remind passersby of something so easily forgotten: the humanity of those who are suffering.” – Rachel Wagner
+Rachel Wagner, a member of the NAMI Facebook community, shared her experiences with NAMI.
+“I offer free hugs to people living outdoors and sit and talk with them about their lives.
+I do this in public and model compassion for others.
+Since so many of our homeless population are also struggling with mental illness, showing affection can make their day and remind passersby of something so easily forgotten: the humanity of those who are suffering.”

 - Choose empowerment over shame.
-Live your life and don’t let others impose on you how you feel about yourself.
+Live your life, and don’t let others influence how you feel about yourself.

 - Be honest about treatment.
 It’s okay to tell people that you see a therapist or psychiatrist.
-Seeing a mental health professional is just as important as seeing a doctor for physical ailments.
+Seeking care from a mental health professional is just as important as seeing a doctor for physical ailments.